Fiserv/Commerce-Hub/docs/Resources/FAQs-Glossary/Glossary.md

 # Glossary

-## Acquirer/Acquiring Bank
+## Acquirer
-A bank or financial institution that processes credit or debit card transactions on behalf of a merchant.
+The acquirer or acquiring bank is the bank or financial institution that processes credit or debit card transactions on behalf of a merchant.
 The acquirer sends the merchant's transactions to the customer's issuing bank through the card network.

 ## Aggregator
 Aggregators are defined as third party billers that bill for services/goods rendered by another entity.
 The terms Payment Facilitator, Payment Service Provider, and Aggregator are interchangeable terms for the same functionality.